 “From that point on, I took my health into my own hands and tried to address any concerns at their root.
 As an adult, I relied on natural health habits — like supplements, Epsom salt detox baths and colonics — to keep me strong.
 But lately, even those routines didn’t seem to be enough.
 In addition to the fog and fatigue, I struggled with gas and belly bloat even though I ate a healthy diet full of salads and fish.
 And my skin broke out in psoriasis-like rashes along my neck and head.
 What is going on?
 I asked myself, hoping things didn’t grow worse.

-“My energy had hit rock-bottom, when I came across an online article written by nutrition expert Ann Louise Gittleman, whom I’d followed for years.
+“My energy had hit rock-bottom, when I came across an online article written by nutrition expert Ann Louise Gittleman, PhD, whom I’d followed for years.
 This article explained that parasites like toxoplasmosis, amoebas, and giardia were common in the body and could trigger the fatigue and other symptoms I’d been struggling with.
 I fit the profile perfectly.

 Are invisible invaders making you tired?